Hallam

 Educational outcomes in Hallam fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 Hallam Secondary College and Hallam Primary School serve a total of 913 students.
-There's varied educational capacity locally, with only 7.5 school places per 100 residents compared to the regional average of 16.0, leading many families to seek schooling in nearby areas.
+The area has varied educational conditions, with limited local school capacity at 7.5 places per 100 residents compared to the regional average of 16.0, leading many families to travel for schooling.

 Frequently Asked Questions - Education